-CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 7/3/19 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 8/30/19 Planning Board recommended approval by a 10-0 vote: 9/18/19 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 9/23/19 Land Use, Transportation and Infrastructure Committee of the City Council meeting: 10/8/19 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative): 10/28/19 City Council Public Hearing (tentative): 11/18/19
+Date CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 7/3/19 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 8/30/19 Planning Board recommended approval by a 10-0 vote: 9/18/19 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 9/23/19 Land Use, Transportation and Infrastructure Committee of the City Council meeting: 10/8/19 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative): 10/28/19 City Council Public Hearing (tentative): 11/18/19

-Registered Neighborhood Organizations (RNOs)
+• Registered Neighborhood Organizations (RNOs)

-The city has received a letter of conditional support from the University Hills North Community.
+The city has received a letter of support from the University Hills North Community along with a copy of a good neighbor agreement between the applicant and UHNC.
 The support is conditional upon finalizing a good neighbor agreement between the RNO and the applicant.
-The letter is attached.
+The letter and agreement are attached.

-Other Public Comment
+• Other Public Comment

-■ To date, no other comment letters have been received.
+• To date, no other comment letters have been received.